cod7ce/AnalogClock/README.md

 ## Support

 - if you have any idea for AnalogClock, submit to issues
-- ok, Any apps likely to be bugs, so, if you find them, submit to issues
+- ok, Any apps mignt have some bugs, so, if you find them, plz remind me through issues.